Kuwait government ministers resign en masse | DW | 12.01.2021

 Sheikh Sabah must now submit his government's resignation to the OPEC member state's ruler, Emir Sheikh Nawaf al-Ahmed al-Sabah, for approval.

-The official Kuna news agency says the move came "in light of the ongoing developments in the relations between the government and Parliament, known as the National Assembly, and what the national interest dictates."

-It added that the prime minister received his deputy and Defense Minister Hamad Jaber Al Sabah and other ministers of the government on Tuesday.
+The official Kuna news agency reported that the prime minister held a meeting with Defense Minister Hamad Jaber Al Sabah and other ministers of the government on Tuesday.
 The defense minister submitted the resignation of all the ministers and "put it at his disposal."

+Kuna says the move came "in light of the ongoing developments in the relations between the government and Parliament, known as the National Assembly, and what the national interest dictates."

+The resignation of the cabinet had been expected after more than 30 other MPs supported the request to question the prime minister on issues including forming a cabinet "not reflective" of poll results and allegations of government "interference" in electing the Speaker and members of parliamentary committees, according to Reuters news agency.

+The country is also grappling with an acute economic crisis, which has posed a challenge to the new emir.

 Kuwait was the first country in the Gulf region to establish an all-male Parliament in 1963.
 The current Parliament was elected in December.
 The actual power remains in the hands of the ruling al-Sabah family and the emir, who appoints the government.